 The development of the proposed Western Sydney Airport is a key part of the transformation of Western Sydney.
-If the proposal proceeds, what is currently a, semi-rural area would change into an urban landscape as the frontier of suburban Western Sydney is extended.
+If the proposal proceeds, what is currently a semi-rural area would change into an urban landscape as the frontier of suburban Western Sydney is extended.
 The airport would generate passenger traffic and increase freight road traffic, and result in increased aircraft noise and air quality impacts.
-The Social Impact Assessment undertaken by GHD in the EIS provides further details on these types of impacts.
+The social impact assessment provides further details on these types of impacts.